Peace Corps Coverdell Fellows Program

 Bring your dedication, passion, and global health world view into the profession of nursing.

-- As a Peace Corps Coverdell Fellow, you’ll receive a $10,000 scholarship to use toward tuition and fees for the duration of your nursing program.
+- As a Peace Corps Coverdell Fellow, you will receive partial scholarship support toward tuition and fees.

 - Your Peace Corps experience strengthens your application, and you’ll receive specialized career mentoring from our Coverdell Fellows Program advisor.